This video shows how to work with transactions after you loaded in the Transactions converter.

 The next thing is 'Set year'.
 Some files, like some CSV files, some QIF files, some PDF files have a year missing or could not be determined exactly clearly.
 So you have the way to set the year for all dates without touching month and day.

 Another thing, that is for certain files, like Credit Card files, they may have expenses supplied as positive numbers and payments to the account supplied as negative numbers, but regardless of the Account type, expenses should be always negative and payments to the account should be always positive.
 This is how accounting software expects those transactions to be.
-If there is Amount and it has a sign: 'minus' means - take from the account, 'plus' means - put into the account.
+If there is an Amount and it has a sign: 'minus' means - take from the account, 'plus' means - put into the account.
 If you see, that everything is reversed after loading the file: Deposits are Withdrawals, Withdrawals are Deposits, click the 'Change +/- for all' button to quickly reverse all Amounts once.

 The next thing is 'Add transaction'.
 There is a way here to quickly add one or two transactions, as a quick edit, let's say, sometimes you would like teens on the fly before converting, so that's the button for that.